EMMANUELWB/CODEALPHA_ToolOverloadAnalytics/ReadMe.md

 ## Project Overview

-This project is part of the CodeAlpha Data Analytics Internship.
+This project is part of the **CodeAlpha Data Analytics Internship**.
-It focuses on uncovering insights from the Electric Vehicle (EV) Population dataset to understand adoption patterns, growth trends, and key performance indicators across the United States.
+It focuses on uncovering insights from the **Electric Vehicle (EV) Population dataset** to understand adoption patterns, growth trends, and key performance indicators across the United States.

-The analysis follows a structured, data-driven workflow from data profiling and cleaning to exploratory data analysis (EDA) and sql-driven insights.
+The analysis follows a structured, data-driven workflow, from data profiling and cleaning to exploratory data analysis (EDA) and SQL-driven insights.

 ---

 ## Objective